AshFoster/whisky-legends/README.md

 Users can subscribe to the site's mailing list by submitting their email address via a simple MailChimp form in the site's footer.

 A [Facebook business page](https://www.facebook.com/Whisky-Legends-113839797954063) has been created which is also linked to in the footer of the site, where users are encourged to visit and follow the page.
+An image of the page can be found [here](assets//readme-images/fb-full.JPG).

 ##### Search Engine Optimisation